nadavwr/lifty/README.md

 Please help me by trying out the beta.
 To do so try the following.

-- Install SBT 10.1
+- Install SBT 11.x
 - Create a global plugin .sbt file: ~/.sbt/plugins/build.sbt
-- Add the following to that file: libraryDependencies += "org.lifty" % "lifty_2.8.1" % "1.7-BETA"
+- Add the following to that file: addSbtPlugin("org.lifty" % "lifty" % "1.7")
-- Create a new SBT project using SBT 10.1
+- Create a new SBT project
 - In the SBT console
     - > lifty learn lift https://raw.github.com/Lifty/Lifty-engine/master/lifty-recipe/lifty.json
     - > lifty create lift project
     - > reload
+    - > container:start
+    - ... play around a bit
-    - > jetty-run
+    - > container:stop
 - ...
 - profit